Thursday, October 30, 2008

 Author: Luke

-Eusebius identifies Luke as the author in Book 3, Chapter 4, Verse 1 and Verse 6.
+Eusebius identifies Luke as the author in Book 3, Chapter 4, Verse 1 and Verse 6 of Ecclesiastical History.

-Place: Like the book of Luke, it could have been written when Paul was in prison in Caesarea, yet I think this is too early for "Volume 2."
+Place: Like the book of Luke, it could have been written when Paul was in prison in Caesarea, yet I think that would have been too early for "Volume 2."

 Purpose: Acts 1:8